peteroupc/html3dutil/doc/tutorial-glmath.md

 A particular vector can instead be treated as describing a position (by pointing to that position from an _origin_ (0,0,0)), or a color.

-In `H3DU.Math`, vectors are stored in arrays of numbers (usually three or four numbers), and functions dealing with vectors begin with "vec".
+In `MathUtil`, vectors are stored in arrays of numbers (usually three or four numbers), and functions dealing with vectors begin with "vec".